-The following describes the available targets defined for the certificate login mechanism.
+The following table describes the available targets defined for the certificate login mechanism:

-Target Description Certificate#CLIENT Identifies this process in a client role.
+Target Description Certificate #CLIENT Identifies this process in a client role.
 When a user establishes an identity for this target, the certificate identity established will be used when this process acts as a client.
-In other words, this certificate will identify this process when it establishes outgoing SSL connections.
-Certificate#SERVER Identifies this process in a server role.
-When a user establishes an identity for this target, this process will use the certificate identity established to identify itself when it is accepting SSL connections.
-Certificate#ALL Identifies this process in all roles.
+In other words, this certificate will identify this process when it establishes outgoing SSL/TLS connections.

+Target Description Certificate #SERVER Identifies this process in a server role.
+When a user establishes an identity for this target, this process will use the certificate identity established to identify itself when it is accepting SSL/TLS connections.
+Certificate #ALL Identifies this process in all roles.
 This identity is used in both of the above roles.

-A process can have either a client and server identity that are different or an identity that is used in all roles, but not both.
-In other words, you cannot establish an identity in the Certificate#CLIENT and the Certificate#ALL targets simultaneously.
+A process can have distinct client and server identities or a single identity that it uses for both client and server roles.
+You cannot establish an identity in the Certificate#CLIENT and the Certificate#ALL targets simultaneously.